davidkarpay/sample_app/README.md

 ### made with 'rails new sample_app --skip-test-unit'
 ### in order to use RSpec

-If you saw this, [send me an email](mailto:dlkarpay@gmail.com?subject=I%20Saw%20Your%20Sample%20App%20on%20Github).
+If you saw this, [send me an email](mailto:dlkarpay@gmail.com?subject=I%20Saw%20Your%20Sample%20App%20on%20Github). ahoy!